Government Free Phone

 The Best Providers That Provide Free Tablets With Food Stamps

-Your best bet to get a free or discounted tablet with Food Stamps is via a government aid program, such as Lifeline or Affordable Connectivity Program or ACP.
+Your best bet to get a free or discounted tablet with Food Stamps is via a government aid program, such as Lifeline or Affordable Connectivity Program (ACP).

 Lifeline is a federal program that lowers the monthly cost of phone or internet service for low-income households.
 It is a permanent program designed to help low-income families get more affordable communication services.
 Different Lifeline providers that are available in all U.S. states offer different Lifeline benefits.
 Most of them offer monthly services with free minutes, text messages, and a certain amount of free monthly data.
-Some Lifeline providers even offer free or discounted smartphones, laptops, or tablets.
+Some Lifeline providers even offer free or discounted smartphones.
 Keep in mind that only one Lifeline benefit is available per household and it’s non-transferable.
+Lifeline participation isn’t enough to receive a tablet.
+You must apply for the ACP program as well.

 The Affordable Connectivity Program (ACP), on the other hand, is a long-term FCC program designed to help households and individuals who are struggling to afford internet services.
 It is a financial aid program that provides a discount of up to $30 a month ($75 a month in Tribal lands) towards broadband service for eligible consumers.
 Eligible households may also receive a one-time discount of up to $100 to purchase an electronic device, such as a desktop computer, a laptop, or a tablet.
 Again, not all providers offer free tablets, some only offer free broadband service.